Anne Seymour: "Lady Warwyks Lunacye"

 "...I wold have intreated your Lordship to graunt me, during my Lady Warwycks Lunacye, the keeping and Mastership of the Game of the Chase of Malvern...being once my Fathers, and the auncyent Inherytance of the Erles of Warwick...Ther ys no Boddy now lookes to yt, And Mr. Vmpton left yt out of his Porcyon..."

-Despite this exclusion, which was likely due to ongoing incapacitation due to mental illness, Anne's status of 'Countesse of Warwike' was referred to on her elaborate tomb in St Nicholas' Chapel, Westminster Abbey, commissioned by her eldest surviving son Edward Seymour, 1st Earl of Hertford (Westminster Abbey, 2024).
+Despite this exclusion from her mother's will, and her ongoing inconspicuous life at Wadley, likely due to ongoing incapacitation due to enduring mental ill health, Anne's status as the 'Countesse of Warwike' was referred to on her mother's elaborate tomb in St Nicholas' Chapel, Westminster Abbey.
+The inclusion on the tomb is likely due to it being commissioned by her eldest surviving son Edward Seymour, 1st Earl of Hertford, with whom Anne previously shared a close relationship with in childhood, having been made a ward of her first husband John Dudley, following the execution of their father in 1552 (de Lisle, 2008; Westminster Abbey, 2024).

 Anne Seymour died in her home at Wadley Manor in early 1588, her specific date of death remains unknown.
-Her funeral took place at All Saints' Church, Faringdon on 17 February 1588, where her daughter-in-law Lady Dorothy Unton (wife of her son Henry) was the chief mourner.
+Her funeral took place at All Saints' Church, Faringdon on 17 February 1588, where her daughter-in-law Lady Dorothy Unton, the wife of her son Henry, was the chief mourner.
 During the sermon that was preached at her funeral by Bartholomew Chamberlaine (1591), Doctor of Divinity, her illness was alluded to:

 "Let your lamentations be mixed with moderation, because she is gone from a vale of miserie, to a hauen of all happines"